2019 March Basketball: How to Score Cheap Tickets and More

 There are more than 150 styles of college headwear available for $5 at Lids.com.
 This is currently the lowest price online for NCAA (ahem) lids.
 Shipping is $4.99, but this still comes out to under $10 to rep your school on the top of your head.
 Choose from fitted, snapback, or adjustable caps.

 Where to find deals on branded tailgating and household gear:

-Like John Calipari’s Kentucky Wildcats, Walmart wins in many ways, one of which is offering deals on household gear and tailgating items like this Ohio State 6-Quart Slow Cooker.
-At just $29.97, this is currently the lowest price online for team-branded slow cookers.
+Like John Calipari’s Kentucky Wildcats, Kohl’s wins in many ways, one of which is offering deals on household gear and tailgating items.

 Fanatics has an entire outlet dedicated to home and tailgating gear, with an excellent selection of throw blankets and office products like mugs and tumblers.
 Both Walmart and Fanatics take the cake when it comes to having the variety, stock, and the discounts necessary to win the price wars.